 Foals, on the other hand, are grain-fed only after the weaning process, with their condition and weight under constant scrutiny.
 After they become yearlings, foals will then exercise and graze in herds in the farm’s rolling pastures.
 This ensures that they receive not only the outstanding skeletal foundation that comes from limestone-based pasture, but also the necessary muscle and competitiveness that comes from running and playing with other yearlings in the fields.

 The care it receives when foaled, the way in which it is raised, and the professional supervision it receives along the way makes all the difference in the world as a horse makes its way to the racetrack.
-Brittany Farms, a certified “Kentucky Proud” farm, is where it’s done the best.
+Brittany Farms, a certified “Kentucky Proud” farm, is where it’s always been done the best.